-Skomer is most famous for its Puffins, and together with neighboring Skokholm Island forms the largest breeding Puffin colony in Southern Britain.
+Skomer is most famous for its Puffins.
+Together with neighboring Skokholm Island it forms the largest breeding Puffin colony in Southern Britain.

 But the Puffins account for just a small portion of the wildlife who call this island their home.